 You can find an exact description of the tables and data fields on the Charity Commission site on data definitions.

 How to access and download the data

-Each month, the Charity Commission provide three zip files to download from their site.
+Each month, the Charity Commission provide two zip files to download from their site.